CentralValleyModeling/wrims-gui/CONTRIBUTING.md

 - Task authors should be responsible for clearing tasks, not PR authors.

 #### On pull request merge:
 - Once the pull request has been merged, the issue can be assigned to QA testing to verify that the bug has been addressed.
-Status should be
+- The developer should assign an appropriate reviewer for their work.